 Welding Technician

-Welding technicians assist engineering personnel in testing and evaluating materials, processes and standards.
-Their duties can also include inspecting and reporting according to given procedures and training and monitoring manual welders.
-Further responsibilities include programing and troubleshooting automated welding equipment.
+Welding technicians assist engineering personnel in testing and evaluating materials, processes, and standards.
+Their duties include inspecting and reporting according to given procedures and training and monitoring manual welders.
+Further responsibilities include programming and troubleshooting automated welding equipment.

-If you want to get a taste for Welding and Fabrication Technology, start with one of the following degree-specific courses:
+If you are interested in Welding and Fabrication Technology, start with one of the following major-specific courses